holder66/HamNN/README.md

 #### data reduction
 identifies and uses only those variables which are most likely to contribute to classification accuracy
 #### image preprocessing
-eliminates the need to correct for variations in size, skew, or rotation
+eliminates the need to correct for variations in size, skew, or rotation (under development)
 #### noisy data
 quickly identifies and removes from consideration variables which add noise

-### Where it can be applied
+### Where it can be applied - potential use cases
 - speech recognition
 - emotion recognition (from facial expression, body language, speech prosody)
 - prediction of weather, earthquakes, traffic patterns